arkency/posts/posts/2015-02-27-the-reasons-why-programmers-dont-blog.md

 ---
-title: "The reasons why programmers don't blog"
 created_at: 2015-02-27 10:05:53 +0100
 publish: true
 author: Andrzej Krzywda
 newsletter: blogging_book
 tags: [ 'blog', 'blogging']
 ---

+# The reasons why programmers don't blog

 I was wondering why only few programmers actively blog, so I asked for reasons on Twitter.
 Here are the responses.